clinicalml/omop-learn/docs/index.md

 For temporal features, this tensor can be accessed through the variable `OMOPDatasetSparse.feature_tensor`.
 This object has three axes corresponding to patients, timestamps, and OMOP concepts respectively.

 In our EOL example, we will filter on both time and concept axes.
 We filter on the concept axis exactly as above, removing OMOP's catch-all "no matching concept" buckets since they don't correspond to any real medical feature.
-We create features by collecting counts of how many times each OMOP code has been applied to a patient over the last `d` days for several values of `d`, and then concatenating these varibales together into a feature vector.
+We create features by collecting counts of how many times each OMOP code has been applied to a patient over the last `d` days for several values of `d`, and then concatenating these variables together into a feature vector.
 Thus for each backwards-looking window `d` we must create a seperate time filter.
 This filtering is executed using the `OMOPDatasetWindowed` class by calling `to_windowed()`.
 ```python
 # Re-load a pre-built dataset
 dataset = OMOPDataset.from_prebuilt(config.datasets_dir)